What is floodplain harvesting?

 Taking water with secondary measurement equipment

 After one year has passed from the date your licence was issued, you are only authorised to solely use your secondary measurement device if your primary measurement device is faulty.
 In this circumstance you must lodge an S91i using the S91i self-reporting form.
+If you have not yet installed primary measurement devices, you do not have a pathway to use a secondary measurement device.

 Nominating a floodplain harvesting event

 Customers can nominate their floodplain harvesting event through their iWAS account.
 Your floodplain harvesting event simply records that time that you commenced and ceased taking floodplain harvesting water.
-The duration of the nominated floodplain harvesting period is known as the 'measurement period’.

 The Data Acquisition Service (DAS) is where all your data is transmitted, please view our video for further information.